markNZed/processism-react-three/storyboard.md

 ## 20.2.
 Animation
 Visualize a hierarchical system with a large entity at the top and smaller entities below.
 Show arrows indicating top-down causation (from the large entity to the smaller entities) and bottom-up causation (from the smaller entities to the large entity).
 Transition to arrows that move from inside an entity outward (inside-out), affecting both other entities at the same level and entities at higher levels, including instances where the influence skips levels entirely.
 Finally, show arrows moving from outside an entity inward (outside-in), again crossing different levels, sometimes skipping levels.
 ## 20.3.
 Narration
 When we think about hierarchical systems, we often describe relationships in terms of top-down or bottom-up causation.
-For example, a falling water drop exerts a top-down influence on the H2O molecules within it, causing them to move downward.
+For example, a falling water drop exerts a top-down influence on the H2O molecules within it, causing them to fall together.
 Conversely, the properties of the H2O molecules, like surface tension, create bottom-up effects that shape the behavior of the water drop as a whole.

 While these concepts are useful, they don’t fully capture the diverse ways in which entities interact within a system.
-To expand our understanding, we introduce the concepts of "inside-out" and "outside-in".
+To expand our understanding, we'll introduce the concepts of "inside-out relation" and "outside-in relation".

 Let’s start with inside-out relations.
-These occur when an internal process within an entity causes changes that can influence other entities at the same level, entities at higher levels, or even skip levels entirely.
+These occur when an internal process within an entity causes changes that can influence other entities beyond its boundary, for example, at the same level, entities at higher levels, or even skip levels entirely.
 For instance, an individual’s actions might directly affect their peers, lead to changes in a broader social structure, or even bypass intermediate levels to influence an entire organization.
 This inside-out relation moves from the center of the entity outward, demonstrating how influence can travel through and across different levels, sometimes skipping levels altogether, as seen in heterarchical systems.

 Now, consider outside-in relations.
 These happen when external factors influence the internal processes of an entity.
 For example, a new policy might affect individuals directly or might influence an intermediate entity like a community, which then affects the individual.
 In some cases, these outside-in relations can also skip levels, impacting an entity directly without necessarily affecting all the intermediate levels in between.

 By using these inside-out and outside-in perspectives, we can better understand how relations not only move across different levels of a system but also how they can skip levels, reflecting the complexity of heterarchical interactions.
 This approach gives us a more flexible and comprehensive understanding of the multidirectional and non-linear interactions that shape systems.

 In summary, while top-down and bottom-up are traditional ways to think about causation, inside-out and outside-in offer a broader perspective that includes the possibility of skipping levels, consistent with the concept of heterarchy.
-This allows us to appreciate the dynamic and interconnected nature of entities within a system.
+This allows us to further appreciate the dynamic and interconnected nature of entities within a system.

 # 21. Scene: Process
 ## 21.1.
 Objective